CEOJO/Clementina-Ojo/README.md

 Data ethics is not a mere afterthought but a fundamental pillar of responsible data analytics.
 In an era defined by the abundance of data and its vast potential, ethical considerations are crucial.
 By respecting privacy, promoting transparency, ensuring fairness, mitigating risks, upholding accountability, and maintaining public trust, organizations can harness the power of data analytics while mitigating potential harms.
 Ethical data practices are not a constraint on innovation but rather a framework that enables responsible and sustainable data-driven decision-making in our increasingly interconnected world.

-VIEW FULL ARTICLE ON MEDIUM (https://medium.com/@clementinaojo/the-crucial-role-of-data-ethics-in-data-analytics-9c3443e43872)
+<a href="https://medium.com/@clementinaojo/the-crucial-role-of-data-ethics-in-data-analytics-9c3443e43872">VIEW FULL ARTICLE ON MEDIUM</a>

                                                   [PUBLICATIONS]